Head coach Jason Peters along with assistants Matt Kocher and Drew Headlee will be on the panel at the clinic.

 Eight Panthers to compete for National Championships

-During his time on the Pitt staff, Kocher has helped the program reach new heights helping lead the Panthers to six Eastern Wrestling League (EWL) Championships over the past four seasons (three regular season titles and three tournament championships) and a 53-15-1 dual record.
+During his time on the Pitt staff, Kocher has helped the program reach new heights after leading the Panthers to six Eastern Wrestling League (EWL) Championships over the past four seasons (three regular season titles and three tournament championships).

-Additionally, three Pitt wrestlers have earned five All-American honors, nine Panthers have won 18 EWL individual championships and 28 have qualified for the National tournament.
+Additionally, four Pitt wrestlers have earned six All-American honors, nine Panthers have won 18 EWL individual championships and 34 have qualified for the National tournament.

 Prior to joining Stottlemyer's staff, Kocher worked for LionHeart Professional Management and Promotions in State College, Pa.
 During his time at LionHeart, he trained and managed professional and amateur Mixed Martial Arts fighters.
 In addition to working at LionHeart, Kocher also served as an assistant wrestling coach at his alma mater State College Area High School.